stephenamaya/weather/README.md

 To test the app, go to [Weather app live](https://stephenamaya.github.io/weather/).
-From there, you have two fields to submit the form **1: City Name** the first is the City name.
-The city name can be anything across the globe.
+From there, you have two fields to submit the form

+**1: City Name**
+For the City Name, you can use anything across the globe.
+Most cities with an active population should will register.

+**2: Country Code**
 The second form field is the country code, for anything in the United states use US.
 Follow the same structure internationaly, ex: Argentina: AR, Switzerland: CH.

 # Special Thanks